Photographic Competition – Winners Announced

 John Belshaw, from WDCA comments: “Congratulations to Madison and Gerd for winning the two age group sections and a big thanks to all that entered quite a diverse range of photos which certainly made it challenging for the professional photographer judge.
 Both the winners won a hamper by Centra Whitemountain and a membership of the brand new phone based photography ‘club’ www.phonephotosni.club set up by Shorts Camera Club, one of the provinces oldest photographic clubs.

-A number of photos featured different species of bees and on 1st February, residents from the area will show off a community bee hive idea to the public at a Grand Choice voting day at Maghaberry Community Centre.
-We hope that volunteers from the wider Killultagh electoral area will get involved in a unique environmentally themed project.
+A number of photos featured different species of bees and on 1st February, residents from the area showed off a community bee hive idea to the public at a Grand Choice voting day at Maghaberry Community Centre.
+Thanks to volunteers from the wider Killultagh electoral that got involved in a unique environmentally themed project.

-To really enable the project to get going, we really need locals to go along on 1st February and vote for our project amongst those on show.
+Thanks to all that came along on 1st February 2020 and voted for our project amongst those on show.
+The result was that our project won its way through and the Whitemountain Bee Hive is now up and running.
 More information on this is on our website www.whitemountain.org.uk and through our Next Door or Facebook social media pages.”